 WELCOMING EXPERIENCED CANDIDATES

-If you are seeking an international focus to your career, and have more than 10 years of work experience with substantial and relevant managerial experience, then the IMPM is for you.
+If you are seeking an international focus on your career, and have more than 10 years of work experience with substantial and relevant managerial experience, then the IMPM is for you.
 The entire IMPM premise is based on sharing experiences and insights with peers; participants are therefore typically 35–55 years of age.

-IMPM participants are either sponsored by their company; (corporations like Lufthansa, BNDES and LG have been sending managers for years), or are individuals who have decided that the program's philosophy and outcomes are what they need to move forward in their career or organization.
+IMPM participants are either sponsored by their company; (corporations like Lufthansa, BNDES, and LG have been sending managers for years), or are individuals who have decided that the programme's philosophy and outcomes are what they need to move forward in their career or organization.

 Attending as part of a company team, allows managers to learn about the diversity that exists within their own organization.
 Through the sharing of experiences, these team members gain a deeper understanding of how the entire organization works and are therefore in a good position to implement changes.